jangbrad/SQL/README.md

 # SQL
-This is my personal SQL profile.
+This is a collection of my personal SQL & Data Visualisation analysis.
 Please feel free to contact me via jang.bradly@gmail.com if you have any questions.